dwright37/trope-reports/reports/Meta-Llama-3-8B-Instruct.md

 ---

-### T3150: Joyful activities can provide temporary relief from distress.
+### T3150: Enjoyable activities can provide distraction and respite from troubles.

 |Support|
 |---|